crashoverride777/swifty-receipt-validator/README.md

 Validation method now returns the response so you can do additional validation checks if needed

-Change the API to make it more readable.
+Changed the API to make it more readable.
 Please read the instructions again.

 - v2.0.1